Tamarix ramosissima aka Tamarisk

 Tamarisk, Salt Cedar, Pink Tamarisk

-How to care for Tamarisk
+How difficult is it to take care of Tamarisk

 Caring for Tamarisk is a breeze, as it is highly adaptable and forgiving to minor neglect.